Federal Special Education National Schools

-Sekolah Menengah Kebangsaan Pendidikan Khas Persekutuan (the Federation Special Education National Secondary School, formerly known as the Federation School for the Deaf) is a school in Penang, Malaysia.
+The Federal Special Education National Schools (Sekolah-sekolah Kebangsaan Pendidikan Khas Persekutuan), comprising the Primary and Secondary Schools (Sekolah Rendah dan Menengah) and formerly known as the Federation School for the Deaf, is a group of government-aided boarding schools in Penang, Malaysia.
 Currently located at 600H, Vale of Tempe Road, 11200 Tanjung Bungah, it was the pioneer deaf school in Malaysia.

 The Federation School has a very important place in Malaysia's Deaf community as the first boarding school for deaf children in Malaya (the Chinese Deaf School in Singapore was founded in the same year).

 History of the establishment

 In 1952, Dr C Elaine Field, a medical specialist, visited Penang to treat deaf children.
 Having met and interviewed some of the deaf children about their welfare, Dr Field realised that there were no education programmes for deaf children in Malaya.
 Dr Field met with Lady Templer, the wife of Sir Gerald Templer, British High Commissioner in Malaya, during an official visit to Penang.

 On 9 December 1952, Lady Templer chaired a special meeting at the Residency (official residence of the Resident Commissioner of Penang), which agreed to channel funds for the establishment of a school for the deaf.
 In 1954, the Federation School for the Deaf officially opened its doors at No. 47, Northam Road, George Town, Penang.
 It was the first school for the deaf in Malaya, and offered primary education to deaf students.
 R.P.
 Bingham, the Resident Commissioner of Penang, supported the establishment and became the first Chairman of the Board of Governors.